Half Timbered Style

 My Grandparents half-timbered home (Fachwerk) in Dettelbach was built in 1560.
 My uncle discovered it by chance when renovating it.
 Of course it has plumbing and electric for decades, it’s just the ceilings are really low and walls are crooked.
 The town has strict architectural guidelines.
 I am intrigued about the building process of those medieval half timbered homes.
 I did some research and I like to explain how the Fachwerk was built

-‘Fachwerk’ building materials with history
+Fachwerk, building materials with History

 Since the early Stone Age period, clay, wood and straw belonged to the basic building materials in Central Europe.
 The building constructions and the roof consisted of wood, and clay was used for the structure of the walls, straw for the roof covering.

-The oldest half-timbered houses in Germany date from the 14th century.
+The oldest half-timbered homes in Germany date from the 14th century.
 While there are only a few buildings from this period, many houses have survived from the 18th and 19th centuries, small homes to big mansions.

 Wood – a Support Function